haskell-cryptography/governance/GOVERNANCE.md

 ### Bylaws

 1. Core Team members are expected to do various kind of tasks (not niche things)
-2. Core Team members are expected to be available long-term, and it if it's not the case, they are to be substituted or replaced
+2. Core Team members are expected to be available long-term, and it if it's not the case, the other Core Team members may temporarily or permanently reassign their position.
 3. Core Team members may be required to do work when needed.
 4. The Core Team has no fixed number of seats, the number varies according to the needs of the Organisation.

 The non-Core Team contributors are not bound to these items.
-Non-Core Team contributors can make infrequent contributions, not maintain extended presence and not subject to working on-demand.
+Non-Core Team contributors can make infrequent contributions, not maintain extended presence and are not subject to working on-demand.

 ### Selection process